A-Fromell-Private/itxpt-free/inventory/bash/README.md

 The script can be run from the command line, but needs to be run with sudo rights To get a more consistent approatch, run it from crontab..

+Ex:
+copy the script and the template to:
+/opt/inventory/
+.. and make sure they are owned and kan be run by root

+Use the command: sudo crontab -e
+.. to edit the root crontab job list
+.. add the line:
+*/10 * * * * /opt/inventory/avahi_device-inventory.sh

-Use commandline parameter -h or --help to se all options.
+Use commandline parameter -h or --help to se all options of the script.
+.. make sure you point to the right ethernet interface !

 See INSTALL.md for a complete instruction (TBD)